 Anthem for Doomed Youth – Wilfred Owen

-We can include other poems if needed and enough notice (two weeks) is given.
-Please note that the aim of the play is to inspire students to engage with the poetry and the situation from which they sprung: the poems above have been chosen to fit and bring to life the play’s story.
+The play aims to inspire students to engage with the poetry and the situations from which they sprung: the poems above have been chosen to fit and bring to life the play’s story.

 What are the technical needs?